yurisuika/Isabella/README.md

 ## Files

 Server resourcepack files are included here.
+Legacy versions may have textures that are changed in later releases.

 The textures are a fork of the continuation of Isabella II.